bartosz-kasprzyk/currency-converter-react/README.md

 ![preview on mobile](/currency-converter-mobile.gif)

-If you've encountered such error
+If you've encountered such error:

 ![error](/error.png)